Selected Solo & 2-Person

 Away from art school, I spent several years in the rural mountains of North Carolina making art, working, studying Tai Chi, and developing myself as a person.
 The artistic community in that area values craftsmanship, artisan-made objects, and materials that possess a lineage or story.
 These critical years of semi-retreat helped me find the core of my beliefs.

 In 2014, I moved to Houston to begin teaching art, primarily drawing.
 I believe that anyone who develops a skill to a certain extent has a duty to pass on that knowledge, and I look for novel ways of transmitting fundamental techniques and procedures, freeing students up to create images that go beyond a naturally limited range of ideas.
+In 2017, I took over as the Department Chair of Art and Humanities at LSC-Montgomery where we push to create the best possible art program for our community.

 Currently, through my work I try to pinpoint emotions or dilemmas that occur as a result of the minor human position in the world–both mine specifically and more generally.
 I tend to drift through different materials and processes while keeping to a range of themes centering around the individual’s limited range of experience within the larger forces of culture, religion, nature, and technology.